Garden Party

 Well, we eventually did leave, reluctantly.
 We had spied a sign for a Tavern at the hotel that also boasted some snacks.
 The lovely hotel manager had to leave her post at the desk to scoot down to the bar to play bartender.

 While she served us we asked her about the function space and I mentioned that they must be really busy with weddings at a place as beautiful as this.
 Surprisingly, she said no. That’s when we got the full tea on why Little Compton is devoid of restaurants, bars and really anything other than homes, a few farm stands and a small lunch counter.
 This was not always the case.
-The current town board of selectmen don’t want any tourists.
+The current town board of selectmen doesn’t want any tourists.
 They used to have weddings at the Inn but the town took away their parking permits.
-There was also some live music and the local vineyard, but that was a big nope, so the parking permit was yanked there too.
+There was also some live music at the local vineyard, but that was a big nope, so the parking permit was yanked there too.
 This “little” town wants to maintain its namesake, for better or worse.
 On to dinner!

 We decided on the charcuterie board seeing we just had a huge ice cream not that much earlier.
 Oh my goodness gracious, it was HILARIOUSLY large!
 Seriously, if I were hosting a party for a dozen people I would put this amount of cheese out and still have leftovers.